 Fixed assets are stated at historical cost less accumulated depreciation.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.

-Depreciation is charged at the rates derived based on the useful lives of the assets as specified in Schedule II of the Companies Act, 2013 on Written Down Value method.
-All fixed assets costing individually upto Rs.5000.00 is fully depreciated by the company in the year of its capitalisation.
+Depreciation is charged at the rates specified in Schedule XIV of the Companies Act, 1956 on Written Down Value method.

 6. FOREIGN EXCHANGE TRANSACTIONS